 How to Build a Successful Brand on Amazon

 There once was a time when you could source a handful of generic products, snap a few pictures, jot down a quick description, and put them up for sale on Amazon.
 Those days are long gone, and that’s a good thing.
+This guide covers key aspects of successful brand.

 You, too, can create a wildly successful brand on Amazon with thousands of loyal customers, and I want to give you a few pointers to help kickstart your journey.
-Below you’ll find what I refer to as the 3 Essentials.
+Moreover, below you’ll find what I refer to as the 3 Essentials.
 You must do these three things to be a brand that outshines the competition on Amazon.

 Quality Is Always King